-1. Identify any significant changes in accounting policies, any management conflicts of interest, any contingent liabilities, or any significant unusual transactions.

-No management conflicts of interest were noted.

-No contingent liabilities were identified.

-There were no significant or unusual transactions.

-2. Identify any significant accounting estimates, the process used by management to formulate the accounting estimates, and the basis for the auditor's conclusions regarding the reasonableness of those estimates.
+- 1. Identify any significant changes in accounting policies, any management conflicts of interest, any contingent liabilities, or any significant unusual transactions. - o The Board adopted GASB No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions. - No management conflicts of interest were noted. - o No contingent liabilities were identified. - o There were no significant or unusual transactions. - 2.
+Identify any significant accounting estimates, the process used by management to formulate the accounting estimates, and the basis for the auditor's conclusions regarding the reasonableness of those estimates.